 - Follow prescribed personal care recommendations around washing your hands, not touching your face, and wiping down surfaces.

 - Donate cash and food to programs supporting the community, such as ones administered by the Yachats Community Presbyterian Church.
 The Church is now operating the Yachats Food Pantry at their building at 360 W 7th Street.
 Pastor Bob has set up an account through the Church to be distributed to local workers who have been laid off or who cannot get adequate work hours.
-You can donate to this fund at Yachats Worker Relief Fund.
+You can donate to this fund at Yachats Workers Relief Fund.
 You may also bring a donation to the Church between 11:00 am and 1:00 pm Monday-Wednesday-Friday or by mailing a check to YCPC, PO Box 285, Yachats, OR 97498.
 See the Church’s Facebook page for more information.

 - Buy gift certificates from local stores and restaurants.

 - Sign up for alerts and notices through the City’s Notify Me system.
 You can also sign up for daily updates from the Oregon Health Association Covid-19 page.

 - Check in with your friends and neighbors to ensure they are in good health and have adequate supplies.

 COVID-19 - Alerts and News Updates